 After our meal as we wandered back towards the front of the store, nearly every single person in our group stopped to look at the glass display case of sweet treats right next to the register.
 Although fairly full from lunch, we almost unanimously decided that we still had room for dessert… Those cookies, cupcakes, bars, and even oh-so-fancy chocolate mousse cups looked really tempting!

 Yet as a chocoholic, I opted for the huge, oversized brownies sitting in the lower corner of the display case.
 Supremely rich, supremely fudgy, supremely chocolaty… And with a supremely decadent chocolate frosting on top.
-Simple, classic, and worth every single bite!
+Simple, classic, and worth every bite!

 But partway through thoroughly enjoying that brownie, I remembered something…